Who Is Donald Trump?

 On March 16, 2017, the president released his proposed budget.
 The budget outlined his plans for increased spending for the military, veterans affairs and national security, including building a wall on the border with Mexico.

 It also made drastic cuts to many government agencies including the Environmental Protection Agency and the State Department, as well as the elimination of the National Endowment for the Arts, the National Endowment for the Humanities, funding for the Corporation for Public Broadcasting and the Community Development Block Grant program which supports Meals on Wheels.
+These cuts proved controversial, however, and much of this funding was restored.

 Trump's Supreme Court Nominations